pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 In most cases, platform operators control how FQDNs are templated and whether TLS is used.
-For the redirect URI, platform operators have full control over all the elements in `https://profile.shop.example.com`, which include TLS, the domain name template and the top-level ingress domain.
+For the redirect URI, platform operators have full control over all the elements in `https://profile.shop.example.com`, which include TLS, the domain name template, and the top-level ingress domain.
 These configurations can vary across different environments.
 Therefore, in an alternative environment, setting `https://profile.shop.staging.example.com` can be the appropriate choice.